python/cpython/Doc/library/dl.rst

 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>

-The :mod:`dl` module defines an interface to the :cfunc:`dlopen` function, which is the most common interface on Unix platforms for handling dynamically linked libraries.
+The :mod:`dl` module defines an interface to the :c:func:`dlopen` function, which is the most common interface on Unix platforms for handling dynamically linked libraries.
 It allows the program to call arbitrary functions in such a library.